 How we build your confidence

-At the end of the course, you will have confidence on how to characterise, model and manage reservoirs using geostatistics.
+At the end of the course, you will have confidence on setting up a reservoir modelling strategy and operating a reservoir modelling software package through all steps of model building.
 The key points to take will be:

 Showing the methods and benefits of integrating geological, geophysical, petrophysical and engineering data into static reservoir models

 Introducing state of the art deterministic and stochastic modelling techniques, demonstrating their application and outcomes

 Gaining skills on making realistic assumptions of reservoir parameters and the associated spread of model uncertainties